All About Obstetricians and Gynecologists

 - Collect, record, and maintain patient information, such as medical histories, reports, or examination results.

-When polled, Obstetricians and Gynecologists say the following skills are most frequently used in their jobs:
+These are the skills Obstetricians and Gynecologists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.